openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| supports destructuring variable declarations for arrays and tuples.
-Object destructuring and spread operator are not supported.
-This is a dynamic feature relying on structural compatibility.
+|LANG| does not support Object destructuring and the spread operator.
+This is
+a dynamic feature that relies on structural compatibility.
 In addition, names in destructuring declarations must be equal to properties within destructured classes.

 |CB_BAD|
 ~~~~~~~~